-I think it’s safe to say we are currently living in the “Superhero” Age of Cinema.
+We are currently living in the “Superhero” Age of Cinema.
 This year alone (2017) features eight comic-book blockbusters released in as many months with the same amount due next year.
 Whilst their source inspiration has been around since the 1930’s, the comic-book film genre never really took hold until the late 90’s, early noughties, with Blade (1998), X-Men (2000) and Spider-man (2002).
 The advance in CGI to fully realise these larger than life characters was one of the main reasons but for the studios, there’s the benefit of instant brand recognition, cross audience appeal and most importantly, merchandising opportunities.

 Key elements of what makes a successful superhero/comic-book film can be traced back to Tim Burton’s Batman (1989).
 The film took it’s sweet time getting to the big screen, especially being over ten years after DC Comics stable mate Superman (1978) which gave birth to the genre.
 However as the studios discovered, you can’t paint Batman with the same brush as Superman, the characters and tone are very different (a reason why they frequently cross paths).

-The biggest challenge was how to re-establish Batman as he was originally written; a dark, brooding vigilante, especially when he was best remembered very differently – a 1960’s icon, the bright, camp and batshit crazy, Batman TV series with the legendary Adam West.
+The biggest challenge was how to re-establish Batman as he was originally written; a dark, brooding vigilante.
+Especially when he was best remembered very differently – a 1960’s icon, the bright, camp and batshit crazy, Batman TV series with the legendary Adam West.
 The television series only ran for three years, but ran on regular repeat rotation around the world meaning it would remain in the public consciousness for decades.

 Despite going through the hands of various established directors like Richard Donner, Joe Dante and Ivan Reitman, studio Warner Brothers took a big risk and eventually handed the keys to the Batcave to a young and emerging director, Tim Burton.
 Burton’s background was one of comedy (Pee Wee’s Big Adventure and Beetlejuice) but he had a keen eye for stylised visuals with a dark gothic quality – he would go on to be a key influence on Goth culture, effectively becoming “King of the Goths”, if you will.